epiverse-connect/epiverse-search/design/test-cases.md

 - For the query "How to establish for risk fatality rate?", domain experts would like to get cfr

-- For the query "How to estimate excessive mortality?", domain experts would like to get Excessmort
+- For the query "How to estimate excessive mortality?", domain experts would like to get excessmort

 ## Complex cases